 Who is at risk for COVID-19?

-Anyone who is exposed to the virus can become infected.
-Reports from China indicate adults are most affected and adults who also have other health conditions are at greater risk for severe illness.
+People of any age, even children, can become infected with COVID-19.
+Adults are most affected and people over age 60, adults who also have other health conditions, and those who are not vaccinated are at greater risk for severe illness.

 How is COVID-19 treated?

 COVID-19 is caused by a virus, so antibiotics won’t work.
 The U.S. Food and Drug Administration (FDA) has approved one drug, Remdesivir, to treat COVID-19 in certain situations.
 Most people with mild coronavirus illness will recover on their own by drinking plenty of fluids, resting, and taking pain and fever medications.
 However, some people have developed pneumonia and require medical care or hospitalization.

 At this time, there are three vaccines for COVID-19 in the United States.
 One is manufactured by Pfizer (Comirnaty), and another is manufactured by Moderna.
 Each need two doses from the same manufacturer.
 The third vaccine is manufactured by Johnson & Johnson and requires just one dose.
 The vaccine provider will give individuals information at the time of immunization.